Energy Drink Epidemic

 Genetic factors may also determine whether an individual is at a greater risk for complications with the consumption of caffeine.
 Caffeine is a diuretic and could lead to dehydration.
 It is important to stay well hydrated by drinking water and not consuming large amounts of caffeine before or during exercise.

 JOI has physical therapy clinics conveniently located in Jacksonville and Northeast Florida that specialize in orthopedic rehabilitation.
-Please call us if you are suffering from back issues, joint pain, or injuries resulting from any type of activity!
+Please call us if you are suffering from back issues causes, joint pain, or injuries resulting from any type of activity!

 Where is Telemedicine frequently used?

 All JOI Physicians, Physical Therapists and Occupational Therapists now offer Telemedicine services for virtual visits from the convenience of your home.

 - To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000.

 - Finally, to schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.